apache/fury-site/docs/specification/xlang_serialization_spec.md

   then mask with `0xfffffffffffff000`.
 The final header is the masked hash bits OR-ed with the low 12 header bits.

+The low-bit validity rules above apply when the high 52-bit identity is first validated on a cache miss.
+Once that 52-bit identity is known, a cache or expected-local hit does not validate the low flags again.
+It uses the current frame's size bits and optional size extension only to prove the current body is readable and skip it, then reuses the concrete checked or expected-local TypeDef owner for that identity.

 #### TypeDef body

 TypeDef body has a single layer (fields are flattened in class hierarchy order):